 The fats present in avocados are predominantly unsaturated (particularly mono-unsaturated), and this is thought to contribute to their positive effects on blood lipids and reduction in cardiovascular risk.
 Consumption of monounsaturated fats has also been shown to protect against abdominal fat accumulation.
 Abdominal (or visceral) fat accumulation is associated with the development of type 2 diabetes.

 About 6-7% of the weight of an avocado is dietary fibre.
 Therefore, consuming half an avocado would contribute 1/3 of the minimum daily fibre requirement.

 In contrast to other fruits, avocados have a very low sugar and carbohydrate content (0.2g per half a fruit), making them ideal for providing sustained energy levels with minimal impact on blood sugar levels.
 The result is your energy and concentration levels will be stable.

 Avocados are also rich in chemicals which might be involved in reducing inflammation, cancer risk, cardiovascular risk, and the effects of aging on the skin and eyes.

-Other significant constituents include potassium, magnesium, vitamins A, C, E, K1, and B group.
+including potassium, magnesium, vitamins A, C, E, K1, and B group.

 You might also be interested in the following articles: